Skip to main content

 Metabolic syndrome is a cluster of risk factors including abdominal obesity, high blood sugar, high triglycerides, low HDL cholesterol, and elevated blood pressure.
 Having three or more of these increases your risk of heart disease, stroke, and type 2 diabetes.

-HGH Therapy: What You Need to Know Before Considering Treatment
+HGH Therapy Benefits, Risks, and Safety: What to Know Before Treatment

 Human Growth Hormone (HGH) has been a subject of medical interest, athletic controversy, and patient curiosity for decades.
 Today, HGH therapy is an FDA-approved treatment for specific medical conditions involving documented growth hormone deficiency.
 If you’re researching whether HGH therapy might be right for you, this guide will walk you through its role, forms, benefits, risks, and key considerations.